justinmayer/virtualfish/.github/ISSUE_TEMPLATE/---documentation.md

 <!-- Checked checkbox should look like this: [x] -->
 - [ ] I have searched the [issues](https://github.com/justinmayer/virtualfish/issues?q=is%3Aissue) (including closed ones) and believe that this is not a duplicate.
+- [ ] If related to a plugin, I prefixed the issue title with the name of the plugin.

 ## Issue
 <!-- Now feel free to write your issue, but please be descriptive!
 Thanks again 🙌 ❤️ -->